 The process of protein denaturation is commonly irreversible.
 Denatured proteins are usually solid, insoluble in water and other solvents.
 And they also lose the properties of the original proteins.
 In other words, denatured proteins do not have biological activity and no longer perform specific biological functions.
-For an enzyme, it loses its catalytic capacity; it loses its ability to bind to an antigen for an antibody.
-The main causes of denaturation are heat, ultraviolet light, intense agitation, and strong acids and bases.
+For an enzyme, it loses its catalytic capacity.
+The main causes of denaturation are heat, ultraviolet light, intense agitation, strong acids, and bases.

 3. How to Measure the Biological Activity of Proteins

 3.1 Why Do We Detect the Biological Activity of Proteins?

 The biological activity of a protein is closely related to its three-dimensional structure, group modification, and the environment in which it is placed.
 Any change in conditions may affect the biological activity of the protein.

 With the development of science and technology, especially the breakthrough of protein expression system technology, the protein acquisition pathway transitions from chemical extraction to biosynthesis, but no matter which way to obtain the target protein, it may lead to the loss of the original spatial conformation and group modification, resulting in changes in protein activity, which requires us to make new judgments on the activity of the protein in vitro.

 3.2 The Ways to Detect the Biological Activity of Proteins